openslide/openslide-python/doc/index.rst

    .. attribute:: properties

-      Metadata about the slide, in the form of a :class:`Mapping <collections.Mapping>` from OpenSlide property name to property value.
+      Metadata about the slide, in the form of a :class:`Mapping <collections.abc.Mapping>` from OpenSlide property name to property value.
 Property values are always strings.
 OpenSlide provides some :ref:`standard properties <Standard properties>`, plus additional properties that vary by slide format.